Community Foundation launches initiative to restore watersheds

 Early estimates show that mitigation in the Poudre River watershed alone will cost around $50 million.
 Cameron Peak and East Troublesome Fire, the two largest wildfires in Colorado history, together burned over 400,000 acres that impact both Poudre and Big Thompson watersheds and communities downstream.

 It’s time to focus on mitigation, address the critical needs, and begin long-term recovery work.
 The Community Foundation has the track record, leadership, and relationships to positively impact Northern Colorado.
+The Community Foundation will not charge an administrative fee on this fund.

 Help the rivers make a comeback!